 - Sciatica: pain in the sciatic nerve running through the hip and down into the leg and foot

 - Diabetic neuropathy: nerve damage resulting from fluctuating blood sugar levels

 - Carpal tunnel syndrome: pain resulting from the compression of the nerves that run through the wrist into the hand

 Less common forms include phantom limb pain (pain that feels like it originates in an amputated limb) and postherpetic neuralgia, which occurs as a result of getting shingles.

 Neuropathic pain can be especially frustrating because the normal things we do to reduce pain are often useless when it comes to pain originating in the nervous system.
-Moving or not moving our muscles, applying heat or ice, these can have relatively little impact on nerve pain.
+Moving or not moving our muscles or applying heat or ice can have relatively little impact on nerve pain.

 What’s more, nerves don’t heal as well as things like muscles and skin do, which makes nerve pain more likely to become chronic pain.